EboseAbhu1/Data-Analytics-Project-Employees-Sample-Data/README.md

 **Performance Insights**: Identify patterns or insights to optimize workforce planning and resource allocation.

-The data includes employees from 1993 up to 2022, with an overview of employees added in specific years.

 ## Dataset used
 - <a href= "https://github.com/EboseAbhu1/Data-Analytics-Project-Employees-Sample-Data/blob/main/Employee%20Sample%20Data%20-%20Portfolio.xlsx" >Dataset<a/>